Ralph Santolla: Death

 On May 31, 2018, it was reported that Santolla had suffered a heart attack and fallen into a coma.
 He was taken off life support and died on June 6, 2018; he was 51 years old.
+Deicide frontman Glen Benton, from whom Santolla had been estranged following his departure from the band, stated that the two had "made peace" prior to his death.
+Benton is quoted saying: "I hope he's in a better place, and I hope he's happy."